Humans-Machines/styleguide/html-css/README.md

 ### Design Tokens

-> “Design Tokens are the visual atoms of the design system – specifically,
+> Design Tokens are the visual atoms of the design system – specifically,
 > they are named entities that store visual design attributes.
-> We use them in place of hard–coded values in order to maintain a scalable and consistent visual system.”
+> We use them in place of hard–coded values in order to maintain a scalable and consistent visual system.

 *[Jina Anne](https://twitter.com/jina)*